denischevalier/StalysVCVPlugin/README.md

 ![8 Min](/min.png)

-This module is 8 times three input MIN operator logic module (ie. Analog OR NOT).
+This module is 8 times three input MIN operator logic module (ie. Analog AND).
 Inputs are normalized to 10 volts to permit to not use all.
 If an output is not plugged, its value is minimized with the next row, thus allowing up to a 24 inputs min computation.

 ### 8 Rectifier (±)